Document

 Example of TDS

 Any person making specified payments mentioned under the Income Tax Act is required to deduct TDS at the time of making such specified payment.
-But no TDS has to be deducted if the person making the payment is an individual or HUF whose books are not required to be audited
+But no TDS has to be deducted if the person making the payment is an individual or HUF whose sales from business or profession doesn’t exceed Rs.1 crore or Rs.50 lakhs, respectively.

 However, in case of rent payments made by individuals and HUF exceeding Rs 50,000 per month, are required to deduct TDS @ 5% even if the individual or HUF is not liable for a tax audit.
 Also, such Individuals and HUF liable to deduct TDS @ 5% need not apply for TAN.
 Your employer deducts TDS at the income tax slab rates applicable.
 Banks deduct TDS @10%.
 Or they may deduct @ 20% if they do not have your PAN information.